Transports publics de la région lausannoise: The metro is created

 By the end of the decade, a plan for the future of the Lausanne-Ouchy route was put together.
 The idea, to replace the rack railway with a fully-fledged metro, went to a public vote in 2002.
 Work started to clear land for a new line north from the centre of Lausanne on 12 February 2004, with the first stone laid in June.
 Once the Lausanne-Ouchy line ceased running in 2006, work began to rebuild that route as part of the new line.
-Lausanne Métro line 2 started operating in October 2008.
+Lausanne Metro Line M2 started operating in October 2008.